 If you want to share a free page, share a link to where the artist posted it so others can visit their site and get it themselves.

 Personal use means for your own use.
-If you want to give away a copy to a friend you need to give them your original physical page that you bought or buy another book to give away.
+If you want to give away a copy to a friend, you need to give them your original physical page that you bought.
+Or you’ll have to buy another book to give away.
 As with any physical object, you need to purchase it every time you give it as a gift.

-“I found this image on Pinterest or Google search, and can’t give an attribution because it didn’t have one.
-It’s the artist’s fault because they should have put their name on it.”
+5. “I found this image on Pinterest or Google search, and can’t give an attribution, because it didn’t have one.
+It’s the artist’s fault, because they should have put their name on it.”